Every ecommerce business’ biggest fear? Running out of inventory.

 Step 2: Get your financial records ready

-Before applying for an inventory loan, ensure that you get all required documentation ready.
+Before applying for an inventory loan, ensure that you get all the documentation you need ready.
 This documentation should give the lender a comprehensive overview of your company’s financial standing.

 The financial documents that you’ll need to prepare include: